 For example, you have the option to divide a customer's order between multiple fulfilling locations, depending on where products are currently in stock.
 Likewise, if a customer wants to make the purchase online, but then pick it up in-store, that works too.
 The end result is more options for customers and increased versatility for you and your team.
-All the while, we'll ensure precise inventory tracking along the way for all of your other sales channels.
+All the while, we'll ensure precise inventory tracking along the way for all of your other integrations.

-Thrive Inventory will directly mirror what happens in Shopify to ensure accurate deductions/restocks across your fulfilling locations.
-For example, if you change the fulfillment location for an order in Shopify, Thrive Inventory will automatically mirror the inventory adjustment that happens on the Shopify side.
+Thrive will directly mirror what happens in Shopify to ensure accurate deductions/restocks across your fulfilling locations.
+For example, if you change the fulfillment location for an order in Shopify, Thrive will automatically mirror the inventory adjustment that happens on the Shopify side.

-The rules for which locations are used to fulfill orders, and in what priority, can be setup on your Shopify store.
+The rules for which locations are used to fulfill orders, and in what priority, can be set up on your Shopify store.
 Here is more information about ensuring your Order Management is set up correctly in Shopify.